adekunleba/vim-cheatsheet/README.md

-:tabclose or :tabc      # close the current tab and all its windows :tabonly or :tabo       # close all tabs except for the current one :tabdo command          # run the command on all tabs (e.g. :tabdo q - closes all opened tabs)
+:tabclose or :tabc      # close the current tab and all its windows :tabonly or :tabo       # close all tabs except for the current one :tabdo command          # run the command on all tabs (e.g. :tabdo q - closes all opened tabs) :tabe %:h               # Create a new tab with Explore and ensure horizontal visualization of files.
 ```